AI Glossary

 Large Language Model (LLM)

-A Large Language Model (LLM) is an advanced AI model trained on massive text datasets to understand, process, and generate human language.
-It can analyze queries, summarize information, complete tasks, and support reasoning across a wide range of language-driven applications.
-Its strength lies in handling complexity, adapting to different contexts, and delivering coherent, context-aware output at scale.
+A Large Language Model (LLM) is an advanced AI trained on massive text datasets to understand, process, and generate human language.
+It analyzes queries, summarizes, completes tasks, and adapts to contexts, delivering coherent, accurate, and scalable language‑driven output.

 Long-term memory allows AI agents to remember information across interactions like user preferences, past actions, or previous answers.
 It helps make responses more personalized, consistent, and goal-aware over time.